Developmental Couples Counseling & Therapy

-- Has the joy you once felt in each other’s company been replaced by arguments, tension, insecurity or loss of closeness, trust and intimacy?
+- Has the joy you once felt in each other’s company been replaced by arguments, tension, insecurity or loss of closeness and intimacy?

-Like most new couples you probably started out your relationship with confidence and dreams of a satisfying life together.
-You had much in common that drew you together, and felt hopeful and excited as you got to know each other.
-Your future together looked wonderful and fulfilling.
+Like most couples you probably started out your relationship with confidence and dreams of a satisfying life together.
+You had much in common that drew you to each other, and felt hopeful and excited as you got to know each other.
+Your future looked bright and fulfilling.

 But over time, as you became aware of each other’s differences, your relationship has not felt so easy any more.
 You may wonder if you have fallen out of love, if your partner has changed, or even if you chose the wrong person.
 Whatever the issue may be, your joy at being together has been replaced by doubt, fear, distance and difficulty communicating.
 It may be hard to see what you have going for you as a couple, and if there is a way to deal with your differences and save your relationship.

-If you are in a new committed relationship, and struggling to hold onto the loving connection you once had not long ago, help is here.
+Whether you are in a new or longer committed relationship, and struggling to hold onto the loving connection you once had, help is here.

 - Understand the difficulties – and opportunities – associated with the normal transition from close bonding aka falling in love, to establishing a healthy sense of separateness within that close bond.